nixworks/public/news/2008/06/8/index.md

 ##### Southern Sudan
 ### [ A dispute between Southern Sudan and the central Sudanese government over Abyei will go to international arbitration. ](/news/2008/06/8/a-dispute-between-southern-sudan-and-the-central-sudanese-government-over-abyei-will-go-to-international-arbitration.md)
-_Context: Sudanese cabinet, Abyei, Southern Sudan_
+_Context: Southern Sudan, Sudanese cabinet, Abyei_

 ##### an earthquake
 ### [ At least two people have been killed as an earthquake rocked southern Greece, collapsing buildings and causing panic. ](/news/2008/06/8/at-least-two-people-have-been-killed-as-an-earthquake-rocked-southern-greece-collapsing-buildings-and-causing-panic.md)
-_Context: Greece, an earthquake_
+_Context: an earthquake, Greece_

 ##### Southern Sudan
 ### [ The government of Southern Sudan withdraws its mediation efforts at the Juba talks between Uganda and the rebel Lord's Resistance Army. ](/news/2008/06/8/the-government-of-southern-sudan-withdraws-its-mediation-efforts-at-the-juba-talks-between-uganda-and-the-rebel-lord-s-resistance-army.md)
-_Context: Southern Sudan, Juba talks, Uganda, Lord's Resistance Army_
+_Context: Lord's Resistance Army, Southern Sudan, Juba talks, Uganda_

 ##### Ukraine
 ### [ At least 37 miners go missing after an explosion in an Ukrainian coal mine causes it to collapse. ](/news/2008/06/8/at-least-37-miners-go-missing-after-an-explosion-in-an-ukrainian-coal-mine-causes-it-to-collapse.md)